drwpow/better-color-tools/README.md

 ## Convert (JS/TS only)

 Color conversion between RGB and hexadecimal is a trivial 1:1 conversion, so this library isn’t better than any other in that regard.
-However, it should be noted that [HSL is lossy when rounding to integers][hsl-rgb], so by default this library persists
-HSL decimals to prevent rounding errors when converting back-and-forth.
+However, it should be noted that [HSL is lossy when rounding to integers][hsl-rgb], so this library always persists HSL decimals to prevent rounding errors and incorrect colors when converting back-and-forth (as opposed to other libraries either always round, or round by default).

 `color.from()` takes any valid CSS string, hex number, or RGBA array (values normalized to `1`) as an input, and can generate any desired output as a result: